tombresee/Pyscript_Examination/index.md

 `<p>This is normal text - <b>and this is bold text</b>.</p>`

 HTML tags.
 Yes, we are going way back.
-Like the [simple stuff](https://www.w3schools.com/tags/tag_comment.asp)
+Like the [simple stuff](https://www.w3schools.com/tags/tag_comment.asp).

 An HTML tag is a piece of markup language used to indicate the beginning and end of an HTML element in an HTML document.
 Yes, got it.

-The new PyScript project lets you embed Python programs **directly** in HTML pages and execute them within the browser without any server-based requirements.
+<ul>The new PyScript project lets you embed Python programs **directly** in HTML pages and execute them within the browser without any server-based requirements.</ul>